Kim Junsu

 Kim made his debut in 2003 as a member of TVXQ, a boy band produced and formed by South Korean record label and talent agency SM Entertainment, having previously been a trainee for six years.
-He had released four Korean albums, four Japanese albums, thirty Japanese singles and several Korean singles with TVXQ in the six years his career.
+During his time in TVXQ, the group released four Korean albums, four Japanese albums, thirty Japanese singles and several Korean singles.
 In 2009, Kim and fellow TVXQ members Kim Jaejoong and Park Yoochun filed a lawsuit against SM Entertainment, arguing that their exclusive contracts were unilaterally disadvantageous towards the artists and should be invalidated.
 The Seoul Central District Court ruled in favor of the three and granted an injunction suspending their contracts.
-The trio reunited and subsequently formed JYJ (formerly known as JUNSU/JAEJOONG/YOOCHUN in Japan).
-With JYJ, Kim has released one English album, two Korean albums, one Japanese EP, and one Korean EP.
+The trio reunited and subsequently formed JYJ in 2010.
+JYJ has since released one English album, two Korean albums, one Japanese EP, and one Korean EP.

-Kim began his solo career in 2010 with the release of Japanese EP Xiah, which peaked at number-two on Japan's Oricon singles chart.
-After the release of Xiah, Kim's solo music career was sent into hiatus because of a discord between him and his Japanese label Avex Trax that led to the sudden suspension of all his activities in Japan.
-Later that year, he made his musical debut with took the role of Wolfgang in Mozart!, receiving critical acclaim and commercial success.
-In May 2012, he made his solo debut in Korea with released his studio album Tarantallegra and also embarked on his first headlining world tour.
+Kim began his solo career in 2010 with the release of the Japanese EP Xiah, which peaked at number two on Japan's Oricon Singles Chart.
+Later that year, he made his musical debut in the role of Wolfgang in Mozart!, receiving critical acclaim and commercial success.
+In May 2012, he made his solo debut in South Korea with the studio album Tarantallegra and embarked on his first headlining world tour.

-Despite limitations in media coverage and promotional activities caused by a ban in the Entertainment Departments of South Korea's three main terrestrial broadcasters resulting from SM Entertainment's interference, Kim's first and second studio album reached top two on the Gaon albums chart in South Korea, as well as reaching number-ten and number-five on the Billboard World Albums chart for Tarantallegra and Incredible, respectively.
+Despite limitations in media coverage and promotional activities caused by a ban in the Entertainment Departments of South Korea's three main terrestrial broadcasters resulting from SM Entertainment's interference, Kim's first and second studio albums reached the top two on South Korea's Gaon Album Chart, as well as reaching number-ten and number-five on the Billboard World Albums chart for Tarantallegra and Incredible, respectively.
 He is also known for being able to sell out tickets for his concerts and musicals within minutes, dubbed "the ticket power" by South Korean media.
+In November 2021, Kim formed his own agency, Palm Tree Island, with him as CEO.

+Early life and education

+Kim was born and raised in Goyang, Gyeonggi Province, South Korea.
+He has a fraternal twin brother named Kim Junho, who is also a singer and actor.

+He attended Neunggok Elementary School, Nunggok Middle School, Hwasu High School and then transferred to Hanam High School.
+In 2005, Kim enrolled in Myongji University, where he studied musical theater.